Alexandra Stakes (MVRC)

 The Alexandra Stakes is a Moonee Valley Racing Club Group 3 Australian Thoroughbred horse race for three year old fillies, at set weights with penalties, over a distance of 1600 metres, held at Moonee Valley Racecourse in Melbourne, Australia late March.
-Prize money is A$200,000.
+With Moonee Valley under redevelopment it was moved to Caulfield in 2026.

 History

 The race was originally held in October on W. S. Cox Plate day, but was moved to the autumn in 2013 and is now on the William Reid Stakes race day in March.